iwtga/caps-to-escape/README.md

 # caps-to-escape

-A tiny script to remap the <b>useless</b> caps key to the escape key.
+A tiny script to remap the <b>useless</b> caps lock to the escape key.
 Useful primarily for VIM users.

 ## Usage: